The Marching Band Invitational Show is our competition where

 Gram & Vendor Tables

-Spectators and performers buy candy from us and add a message to band members to it.
+Spectators and performers buy candy/water from us, and add a message to band members to it.
 These are given to each ensemble after their performance.
 Air Grams are similar where a message is purchased that will be read by announcers just prior to or just after performances.
 Volunteers will be helping customers purchase their grams and Runners make sure the announcers get the air grams in time.

-This group will also staff our vendor tables where we will sell Build-Your-Own Noise Maker Water Bottles and do face painting.
+This group will also staff our vendor table(s) where we will sell Build-Your-Own Noise Maker Water Bottles and do face painting.

 The Hospitality crew work with the judges, as well as the staff from our visiting schools, to ensure they have what they need.
-You will be going between the judges box and café checking in and assisting with their requests.
+You will be going between the judges box and café checking in and assisting with any requests.
 This job also takes care of little errands the judges may need for scoring, instruction, etc. The chief judge needs someone nearby so he/she can keep the show on schedule.

 Floaters are volunteers who will move from job to job as needs dictate.
 It might be an hour in concessions for the lunch rush.
 It might be in parking for intermission when we have units departing and arriving at the same time.
 If you'd like to try several of the jobs and are flexible, this might be the job for you.
-There will be morning/afternoon & afternoon/evening shifts.

 Program Book Sales

 This job requires you to sit and sell program books to incoming spectators.
 A great opportunity for those that do not like to stand.

 We will run a 50/50 raffle to benefit our band (and the winning ticket holders!) at our competition.
 There will be two sales and two drawings to accommodate the first & second halves.
 If you like interacting with the crowd & have a loud voice, this is the job for you!